photodude/BIBO2-PrusaSlicer/README.md

 The versioning system used by PrusaSlicer is based on [Semantic Versioning](https://semver.org/), the config_version field expects a version string formated as Major.minor.patch, optionally there may also be a pre-release string (such as "-alpha") appended.

 ## Version History
-- Pre-release 0.0.1-beta4 (2020-03-17): Revert PrusaSlicer2.2.0-RC3 output naming convention until Prusaslicer 2.2.0 for BC compatability.
+- Pre-release 0.0.1-beta4 (2020-03-21): Revert PrusaSlicer2.2.0-RC3 output naming convention until Prusaslicer 2.2.0 for BC compatability.
 Change file/folder naming for Vender compliance.
+Some print setting and accelleration/jerk changes which seem to improve top surface finish and retraction strings.
 - Pre-release 0.0.1-beta3 (2020-03-11): Multiple Print models were unified into a single one.
 Other improvements were adopted from the changes PrusaSlicer made to their version of this profile.
 - Pre-release 0.0.1-beta2 (2020-03-09): Bed model and textures added.
 Materials all use the BOBO2 identifier. deretract speed set to 0 to use retract speed.
 - Pre-release 0.0.1-beta1 (2020-03-04): Added new printer profiles for ditto printing.
 New retraction settings, new materials.
 Removed some settings which do not apply.
 More start gcode improvements.